tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 supporting, and idiomatic baseline for implementing a peer layer.
 Additionally because it handles peer exchange and connection management at a lower level, by using libp2p it'd be possible to remove a good deal of code in favor of just using libp2p.
-Having said that, tendermint's P2P layer covers a greater scope (e.g. message routing to different peers) and that layer is something that tendermint might want to retain.
+Having said that, Tendermint's P2P layer covers a greater scope (e.g. message routing to different peers) and that layer is something that Tendermint might want to retain.

-The are a number of unknowns that require more research including how much of a peer database the tendermint engine itself needs to maintain, in order to support higher level operations (consensus, statesync), but it might be the case that our internal systems need to know much less about peers than otherwise specified.
+The are a number of unknowns that require more research including how much of a peer database the Tendermint engine itself needs to maintain, in order to support higher level operations (consensus, statesync), but it might be the case that our internal systems need to know much less about peers than otherwise specified.
 Similarly, the current system has a notion of peer